nao1215/sqly/CONTRIBUTING.md

 and its GIF, or the README and a GIF, fall out of sync.

 ## Documentation
-`README.md` (English) is the source of truth for user-facing documentation.
-When you add or change a feature, also update the GitHub Pages docs under `doc/pages/markdown/`.
+`README.md` (English) introduces sqly and links out; the site under `website/content/` is where the detail lives.
+When you add or change a feature, update the page it belongs to — `reference.md` for flags and exit codes, `formats.md` for what sqly reads and writes, `shell.md` for dot-commands — and the README only if the change is one a first-time reader needs.

+The site is Hugo. `make website` builds it into `website/public/`, and a push to `main` that touches `website/**` deploys it.

 Avoid bold and emoji in documentation.
-Localized READMEs have been removed; please do not add new ones.
+Localized READMEs have been removed;
+please do not add new ones.

 ## Releasing
 Maintainers cut releases by pushing a `v*` tag.
 The process is documented in